DanielSSilva/homelab/docs/servers/Mac Mini M4/Mac Mini M4.md

+# Reasoning
-In short: best bang for the buck for AI operations, with the added bonus of being able to serve other functions, when compared to a graphics card.
+I wanted to have a low-power server where I can host my critical services, like Pihole and Home Assistant.
+I also wanted to have a server that can run AI workloads, like LLMs, and do some media streaming.
+In short, it's the best bang for the buck for AI operations, with the added bonus of being able to serve other functions, when compared to a graphics card.
 I've started to explore AI more and more.
 I started by plugging my old GTX 1060 into my server, but it drew 120W when I queried LLMs, without a big performance.
 I then considered upgrading my desktop's GPU to something like a 4070 and move the 3060 to my server, but only that was more expensive, but it would also draw much more power.
 Upon reading, searching and watching videos, I found out that the M4 chip is the perfect compromise for my case for power usage vs LLM performance

 # Hardware Specifications